andreabolognani/debian-libvirt/docs/formatdomain.rst

    This attribute requires that swtpm_setup v0.7 or later is installed and may not have any effect otherwise.
 The selection of PCR banks only works with the ``emulator`` backend. :since:`Since 7.10.0`

+``profile``
+   The ``profile`` node is used to set a profile for a TPM 2.0 given in the source attribute.
+This profile will be set when the TPM is initially created and after that cannot be changed anymore.
+Once a profile has been set the name attribute will be updated with the name of the profile that is running.
+If no profile is provided, then swtpm will use the latest built-in 'default' profile or the default profile set in swtpm_setup.conf.
+   Otherwise swtpm_setup will search for a profile with the given name with appended .json suffix in a configurable local and then in a distro directory.
+If none could be found in either, it will fall back trying to use a built-in one.

+   The built-in 'null' profile provides backwards compatibility with libtpms v0.9 but also restricts the user to use only TPM features that were available at the time of libtpms v0.9.
+The built-in 'custom' profile is the only profile that a user can modify and where the ``removeDisabled`` attribute has any effect.
+This attribute is particularly useful when a host is running in FIPS mode and therefore some crypto algorithms (camellia, tdes, unpadded RSA encryption, 1024-bit RSA keys, and others) are disabled.
+When it is set to ``check`` (recommended) then only those algorithms that are currently disabled will automatically be removed from the 'custom' profile, while when it is set to ``fips-host`` then all potentially disabled algorithms will be removed. :since:`Since 10.??.0`

+   TPM profiles provided by a distro can be referenced with the 'distro:' prefix.
+Locally created TPM profiles can be referenced with the 'local:' prefix.

+   For further information about TPM profiles see the man pages for ``swtpm`` (swtpm v0.10).

 ``encryption``
    The ``encryption`` element allows the state of a TPM emulator to be